 One (1) year of the General Experience must have been in a managerial capacity in the oversight of the development or administration of an educational bureau, system, operation, school or service.

-1. Managerial capacity is defined as full time managerial responsibility for a major program.
-Position will have supervisory responsibilities but the emphasis should be management activities defined as formulating program goals and objectives, developing and implementing program procedures, initiating program policies, developing and/or monitoring a budget.
+Managerial capacity is defined as full time managerial responsibility for a major program.
+Position will have supervisory responsibilities but the emphasis should be on management activities defined as formulating program goals and objectives, developing and implementing program procedures, initiating program policies and developing and/or monitoring a budget.

-2. For State Employees, the Special Experience is interpreted at the level of Education Bureau Chief.
+For state employees, this experience is interpreted at the level of an Education Bureau Chief.

-2. An advanced degree and five (5) years of managerial experience in the oversight of the development or administration of an educational bureau, system, operation, school or service may substitute for the General Experience and the Special Experience.
+An advanced degree and five (5) years of managerial experience in the oversight of the development or administration of an educational bureau, system, operation, school or service may be substituted for the General and Special Experience.